Purge Pre V2 Review Summary;

 Usually used in conjunction with Vitamin B12, the ingredient with the long complicated name helps to provide methyl molecules to other ingredients to help with their chemical changes.

-Caffeine is split into two seperate types, with a slow release and a quick hit.
+Caffeine is split into two separate types, with a slow release and a quick hit.

 With 325mg as anhydrous, this is a mid level caffeine hit, not low enough to double hit, but not too high that you will end up running back to the gym toilets.